 Although the face of the analog watch looks quite busy, the color scheme is such that it makes the T499059J Expedition Field look less intimidating.
-Its matte black case looks gorgeous attached to the genuine leather brown strap with contrasting stitching.
+Its matte black case is gorgeous and attached to the genuine leather brown strap with contrasting stitching.

-While the external bezel is plain, the internal non-rotating bezel is very interesting as it slopes towards the dial and has ivory markings for minutes and seconds.
-The most unique feature of this watch is that the bezel cuts at the hour markings, which not only adds depth to the flat surface but also allows the indigo night light to reach the cuts, creating a dramatic effect.
-Timex watches are known to be loud but this one is very quiet.
+While the external bezel is plain, the internal non-rotating bezel is very interesting as it slopes toward the dial and has ivory markings for minutes and seconds.
+The unique feature of this watch is that the bezel cuts at the hour markings, which not only adds depth to the flat surface but also allows the indigo night light to reach the cuts, creating a dramatic effect.
+Timex watches are known to be loud, but this one is reticent.

-On the downside, some people find the strap to be of low quality, and chronograph hand being slightly off.
+On the downside, some people find the strap low-quality, and the chronograph hand needs to be slightly off.

 Timex Weekender Analog Black Canvas Strap Watch

 This watch can be described in 3 words – simple, durable, and practical.